Making a claim on your car insurance

 If there are no safety concerns but you have a preference on whether the car should be repaired or written off, you can still try to negotiate with your insurer.
 However you need to be reasonable and not expect the insurer to pay the sum insured for a total loss if the car can be repaired.

-WHAT HAPPENS IF THE INSURER CHOOSES THE REPAIRER AND DOES THE REPAIRS
+WHAT HAPPENS IF THE INSURER DOES THE REPAIRS

 The General Insurance Code of Practice at s.7.20, provides that if your insurer chooses and authorises the repairer, your insurer is responsible for the quality of the workmanship and materials.
 The insurer must also handle any complaint about the timeliness of the work or conduct of the repairer as part of their complaints handling process.